Find Affordable College Courses

 Bronx, NY

 Our 2023 rankings named Lehman College the most popular school in the Middle Atlantic Region for communication sciences students working on their bachelor’s degree.
-Lehman is a large public school located in the large city of Bronx.
+Lehman is a fairly large public school located in the large city of Bronx.

 Women make up 87% of the communication sciences majors at the school.